apecranium/antbear-node/README.md

-# galaxy-express
+# antbear-node

 [![Build Status](https://travis-ci.org/apecranium/galaxy-express.svg?branch=master)](https://travis-ci.org/apecranium/galaxy-express)

-express api using mongodb+mongoose and written in typescript
+express app using mongodb+mongoose and written in typescript

 this app is mostly an exercise to demonstrate different things i'm learning in 2019 (e.g. typescript, mongo), and not for production anywhere. please feel free to reach out if you find anything interesting.